couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 ### Custom Transcoders and Serializers

-The SDKs MUST ensure that the ITranscoder and IJsonSerializer types are able to be implemented by the user outside the scope of the default transcoders which are provided by the SDK.
+The SDKs MUST ensure that the `ITranscoder` and `IJsonSerializer` types are able to be implemented by the user outside the scope of the default transcoders which are provided by the SDK.

-Note that while utilizing a custom Transcoder may affect the ability for a customer to share data among various SDKs, a correctly implemented custom transcoder will still specify flags data conforming to SDK-RFC#20[Common Flags], and this case should be detectable by other SDKs to avoid attempting to parse potentially unparsable data and return an error instead.
+Note that while utilizing a custom Transcoder may affect the ability for a customer to share data among various SDKs, a correctly implemented custom transcoder will still specify flags data conforming to [Common Flags][SDK-RFC#20], and this case should be detectable by other SDKs to avoid attempting to parse potentially unparsable data and return an error instead.

 ## Changelog
 * June 13, 2019 - Revision #1 (by Jeffry Morris)